Cenzo-tz/BDFD-HTTP-Guide/README.md

 # Bdfd-https-
-Complete free guide of bdfd $http functions with examples
+Complete free guide of bdfd $http functions with examples # 🌐 HTTP Functions

-# HTTP Functions
+> Learn how to communicate with APIs using BDFD.
+These functions power AI bots, economy systems, transcripts, welcome cards, databases, and much more.

-There are a few API supported functions in BDFD.
-These allow your bot to communicate with APIs such as bdfdapi.xyz.
+---

-# $httpPost[] (My Favourite)
+## 🚀 `$httpPost[]`

 Sends data to an API.